 Fees for planning applications increased nationally on 17 January 2018.

 Cheques should be made payable to ‘Norfolk County Council’.

 We will advertise the proposal in the local newspaper, place site notices, notify neighbours where appropriate and carry out all the necessary consultations.

 The statutory period for determination is eight weeks from date of validation for a minor application and 13 weeks for a major application.

 Where an Environmental Statement is submitted the statutory period is 16 weeks from the date of the receipt of the statement.

 Mineral and waste developments often raise issues which require extensive consultation and careful assessment.
 Whilst every effort will be made to determine the application as quickly as possible, an extension of time may be requested in order to ensure that the application is given full consideration.

-Norfolk County Council wants to deliver a good quality and effective development control service.
+We aim to deliver a good quality and effective development control service.
 Please help us to achieve this aim by following the advice in this guide.

 All planning applications should include: